 I rebranded the business with the amazing talents of Becky Lord.

 We completed over 70 client projects and countless internal projects!
-I travelled all over the country sharing more SEO goodness, Pinterest fun and drank gin with wonderful people.
+I travelled all over the country sharing more SEO goodness and quadrupled my turnover from the previous year.

-Thanks so much for reading, and I hope you’ve enjoyed the journey thus far.
+Thanks so much for reading!
 I’d love to know your business story, so send me a link to yours!